 The most popular London pantomime's include Peter Pan, Cinderella, Sleeping Beauty, Jack and the Beanstalk and Snow White.
 Children absolutely love Christmas panto, so expect to be surrounded by very young kids when you go!

-The following theatres usually run Pantomimes at Christmas
+The following theatres usually run Pantomimes at Christmas - click on the venue name for more information.

 Shaw Theatre - 100-110 Euston Road, London, NW1 2AJ